Royal Indian Engineering College: After closure

 After the college moved out in 1906, the buildings stood empty until bought in 1911 by Baroness Cheylesmore for use as a private home.

-Later, the site became Shoreditch College of Education, a teacher's college specializing in handicraft education, before becoming the Runnymede Campus of Brunel University (until 2007).
+Later, the site became Shoreditch College of Education, a teacher's college specialising in handicraft education, before becoming the Runnymede Campus of Brunel University (until 2007).
 The site was acquired in 2016 by the Audley Group for conversion into a retirement village, due to open in early 2019.